gravitational/teleport/rfd/0032-role-tester.md

 means that Jean has roles 'dev', 'cloud', and 'admin'.
 Similarly, this representation also applies to labels and logins for roles and nodes.

 ### Rules
 Rules are sentences that allow us to infer new facts from existing ones.
 We can combine multiple rules to create new rules.
-The most important question for the role tester is whether a user can access a given node as an os user, and we will define this as HasAccess(User, Login, Node).
+The most important question for the role tester is whether a user can access a given node as an os user, and we will define this as HasAccess(User, Login, Node, Role).
 Other rules will provide other contextually related facts that will help answer this overarching question.
 I have grouped the rules based on what their queries would mean so it is more clear what each rule is defining.

 ***Does the given role allow or deny access to a node?***
 Rule | Logical interpretation